 i am the custodial parent to my son and his mother according to juvenile court is allowed no less than 2 days visitation, currently i allow 2 days a week plus every other weekend.
 She is originally from florida and i would like to move back to florida asap. you would think this would be an easy...
 Read more »

 I don't have enough information to question the lawyer's intentions.
 Does your son's mother already agree you can move back to Florida, even if she does not?
 Because, if she doesn't (or don't you know?) then this is a battle.
-You can't just up and move without a court order and if she will not...Read more »
+You can't just up and move without a court...Read more »

 It has become a violent relationship.
 We are not married but he tells me in order to leave him I have to give him half of tax return ?
 Do I have to?
 Is he entitled to my money if he didn't work at all I was the soul provider